-Section 31 Business Rate Reliefs - the Government granted business rate relief to various sectors during 2020/21 and compensated Councils for these reliefs with a Section 31 grant.
+Section 31 Business Rate Reliefs and TIG- the Government granted business rate relief to various sectors during 2021/22 and compensated Councils for these reliefs with a Section 31 grant.
 These reliefs are shown as a deficit in the Council's share of the Collection Fund Adjustment Account while the grant income must be shown in the Council's General Fund.
 This reserve is not available for any other purpose.
+The Taxation Income Guarantee (TIG) grant relates to the impact of COVID upon collection in 2020/21 and is released to revenue when those deficits are charged.